jonathanmnovak/hello-world-weightwatcher/README.md

 `pip3 install -r requirements.txt`

 # Tutorial
-See the `notebooks` directory for jupyter notebooks which contain the tutorial code.
+See the `notebooks/WeightWatcher-Tutorial.ipynb` for tutorial code and analysis.